OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-users-partial.md

 <p>Which is to say — the more important thing than decentralizing the Sequencer, i.e., the thing you ought to care more about — is decentralizing the <em>Validators</em>.</p>

-<p>Arbitrum One's Validator set is currently whitelisted; overtime, the whitelist will grow and then be removed entirely.
+<p>Arbitrum One's Validator set is currently allowlisted; overtime, the allowlist will grow and then be removed entirely.
 For more info see <a href="https://developer.arbitrum.io/mainnet-beta">"Mainnet Beta"</a>.</p>